Hedge fund managers embracing innovation amid industry challenges and increased competition

 Until now, most managers have responded to added complexity, increased product offerings and reporting requirements by increasing headcount, which in turn drives margin pressure.
 Simultaneously, investors continue to place management fees under scrutiny, forcing managers to lower operating expense ratios.
 The average operating expense ratio is currently 1.75%, down from 1.95% in 2015.

-“Recent advances in technology provide creative solutions for hedge fund managers in supporting operating models that add to the bottom line, rather than reduce it,” Mr Khanna said.
+“Recent advances in technology provide creative solutions for hedge fund managers in supporting operating models that add to the bottom line, rather than reduce it,” Mr. Shadforth said.

 Shifting talent management priorities

 As the industry embraces innovation, the roles and responsibilities of traditional talent are shifting to account for technological and qualitative skills.
 The ability to compete for the right talent is a strategic imperative for hedge fund managers, particularly in the front office where more than half of those surveyed say they struggle to attract and retain executive investment professionals and more than a third express difficulty in attracting non-executive investment professionals.

 Managers are also feeling pressure to provide competitive compensation and workplace culture.
 Nearly half of managers (45%) have taken steps such as formally surveying or employing consultants to understand what employees are looking for in the workplace.
 As a result, they have found that collaboration, compensation and work-life balance are key.